Sociology, Anthropology, and Social WorkLeonard Bloomquist, Head

 SOCIO 504.
 Political Sociology.
 (3) II, in even years.
 An introduction to the principles of political sociology.
 Processes of political socialization, participation within and outside established organizational channels, recruitment of elites, communication and influence, power, decision making, and policy outputs.
 Data are presented from a cross-national perspective.
 Same as POLSC 504.
 Pr.: SOCIO 211, POLSC 110.

 SOCIO 505.
-Introduction to the Civilizations of South Asia I. (3) I. Interdisciplinary survey of the development of civilizations in India, Pakistan, Sri Lanka, Bangladesh, and Afghanistan; geographical and demographic context; philosophical and social concepts; social and political institutions; literature; and historical movements.
+South Asian Civilizations.
+(3) I. in even years.
+Interdisciplinary survey of the development of civilizations in India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, and Afghanistan; including geography, philosophy, social, economic, political institutions, and historical movements.
 Pr.: 3 hours of social science or junior standing.
 Same as GEOG 505, ANTH 505, ECON 505, HIST 505, POLSC 505.

 SOCIO 507.
 Comparative Political Sociology.
 (3) A survey of the socioeconomic and political dimensions of development in regions such as Latin America, Asia, and Africa.
 Given the diversity of these regions, the course takes a comparative perspective.
 Special attention is given to authoritarianism and democratization, U.S. foreign policy, globalization and privatization, free trade, debt crisis, inequality, and social movements.
 Pr.: SOCIO 211.

 SOCIO 510.
 Social Welfare as a Social Institution.
 (3) I, II.
 The development and present status of social welfare in meeting changing human needs and the requirements in other parts of our social system; the analysis of present-day philosophy and functions of social welfare.
 Same as SOCWK 510.
 Pr.: SOCIO 211.